MichaelsPlayground/NfcNdefExample/readme.md

 1 a Container file (""CC") that is selected by a NFC reader that holds a link to the 2 data file where all data are stored.

+## Why should I use NDEF ?

+As NDEF is a standard you exchange data from the tag to an Android and iOS based smartphone.
+It sounds
+a little bit unusual but Apple decided that NDEF data transfer is the only allowed data exchange format available on their devices (except "Apple Pay" but this is a closed shop and available to Apple only).

+## What kind of data can be exchanged using NDEF ?

+A NDEF formatted tag (or better the file on it) should contain (ASCII-) text based data only as the typical reader (Android/iOS smartphone) won't view data.

+There are several "well known formatted" data and this sample is prepared to work with some of them:
+- the easiest type is the **Text** NDEF message that is shown on reading (e.g. a simple adress)
+- the most used type is the **URI (or URL)** type, meaning you can store a link to a website on it.
+When the tag is read by the NDF reader the smartphone usually opens a browser and displays the  website
+- another popular type is the **Telefone number** type - here the smartphone will try to start a phone call
+- nowadays another popular type are the  **Coordinates** encoded on the tag.
+This is very similiar to a link to the "Google Maps" website or similar but when using coordinates the smartphone tries to open an app that works with them like Goople Maps (if installed on the  smartphone)
+- A special type is a **Streetview** coordinate - this will not show a map but a "street view image"
+- Using an **Address** type will open the contact app and try to save the new entry
+- Storing an **Email address** will force to open the standard email app on the smartphone and send an email to the stored address
+- A rare used type is the **Application** type - this will force to open a specific app on the smartphone and - when the app is not installed on the device it opens the app store (e.g. "Google Playstore") and tries to download and install the app

 Icons: https://www.freeiconspng.com/images/nfc-icon